 The first thing we did was create a 15-month plan to get out of debt and back on solid ground.
 That meant we needed to create a real budget, earn more and cut back.
 We also switched to an all-cash diet, which ultimately saved us $500 a month solely because we actually felt the weight of each purchase, rather than absent-mindedly swiping a credit card.

-In addition to picking up overtime shifts at work, I also found a side gig.
+In addition to picking up overtime shifts at work, I also found a side gig, which diversified our income streams.
 Remembering the success I’d had on my pool cleaning route in college, I looked up every pool in my neighborhood and rehearsed my pitch.
 About one out of every 10 neighbors would say yes, and I earned an average of about $1,000 a month.

 For her part, Andrea continued selling the contents of her closet on eBay—popular designer dresses, sunglasses, handbags and shoes.
 This started out as a painful exercise, but once she realized it was only stuff—and she could potentially replace it later—it was a no brainer.
 Altogether, these resales eventually generated about $4,000 we could throw at debt.

 From there, we focused on cutting back our wants.
 We bought an HD antenna for free local channels and canceled our cable bill, which brought the monthly bill down from $220 to $60 for Internet only.
 We used to say that as soon as we became debt-free, we’d buy cable again, but it’s been five years, and we still haven’t.
 I guess we didn’t need it in the first place.